Analysis of Key Voter Law Cases

 Richardson v.
 Ramirez, 94 S.Ct.
 2655 (1974)

 Note that states have the option to allow felons to vote.
-For instance, in 2019, Florida passed a voting registration amendment which gave felons the right to vote if they completed their sentences, including probation and parole.
+For instance, in 2019, Florida passed a voting registration amendment that gave felons the right to vote if they completed their sentences, including probation and parole.

 In Vermont and Maine, you never lose your right to vote even if you are currently serving your sentence.